RafaBlockDev/Tickets-to-DAO/README.md

 Optionally you can now add multiple different `layerConfigurations` to your collection.
 Each configuration can be unique and have different layer orders, use the same layers or introduce new ones.
 This gives the artist flexibility when it comes to fine tuning their collections to their needs.

-_Example:_ If you were creating a portrait design, you might have a background, then a head, a mouth, eyes, eyewear, and then headwear and you want to create a new race or just simple re-order the layers or even introduce new layers, then you're `layerConfigurations` and `layersOrder` would look something like this:
+_Example:_ If you were creating a portrait design, you might have a background, then the tikcets, memes, phrases, and then Qr code and you want to create a new race or just simple re-order the layers or even introduce new layers, then you're `layerConfigurations` and `layersOrder` would look something like this:

 ```js
 const layerConfigurations = [